PostgresApp/PostgresApp/README.md

 For compatibility reasons we build the different parts on different versions of macOS.

-- the binaries for PostgreSQL 12 are built on macOS 10.12 with Xcode 8.3.3

 - the binaries for PostgreSQL 13 are built on macOS 10.15 with Xcode 11.7

 - the binaries for PostgreSQL 14 are built on macOS 11 with Command Line Tools for Xcode 12.5

 - the binaries for PostgreSQL 15 - 16 are built on macOS 12 with Command Line Tools for Xcode 14

-- the binaries for PostgreSQL 17 are built on macOS 14 with Command Line Tools for Xcode 15.3
+- the binaries for PostgreSQL 17 -18 are built on macOS 14 with Command Line Tools for Xcode 15.3

 - the GUI is built on macOS 14 with Xcode 15.0.1